American studies

+Benjamin Franklin - Join or Die "This political cartoon...originally appeared during the French and Indian War, but was recycled to encourage the American colonies to join the Albany Plan for Union."

 American studies or American civilization is an interdisciplinary field of scholarship that examines American literature, history, society, and culture.
 It traditionally incorporates American historiography, literary criticism, and critical theory.

-Scholarship in American studies focuses on the United States.
-In the past decades, however, it has also broadened to include Atlantic history and interactions with countries across the globe.
+Scholarship in American studies focuses on the United States and its impact on human history.
+It has also broadened to include Atlantic history and Americans' interactions with countries across the globe.
 Subjects studied within the field are varied, but often examine the literary themes, histories of American communities, ideologies, or cultural productions.
 Examples might include topics in American social movements, literature, media, tourism, folklore, and intellectual history.

 Fields studying specific American ethnic or racial groups are considered to be both independent of and included within the broader American studies discipline.
 This includes African American studies, Asian American studies, Latino studies, Native American studies, and others.

 Founding notions

 Vernon Louis Parrington is often cited as the founder of American studies for his three-volume Main Currents in American Thought, which combines the methodologies of literary criticism and historical research; it won the 1928 Pulitzer Prize.
 In the introduction to Main Currents in American Thought, Parrington described his field:

 I have undertaken to give some account of the genesis and development in American letters of certain germinal ideas that have come to be reckoned traditionally American—how they came into being here, how they were opposed, and what influence they have exerted in determining the form and scope of our characteristic ideals and institutions.
 In pursuing such a task, I have chosen to follow the broad path of our political, economic, and social development, rather than the narrower belletristic.